Rllyyy/repeatio/README.md

 Use these steps to reset your bookmarked questions.

-1. In the module you want to import the bookmarked questions click on the 3 dots (`⋮`) inside `Bookmarked Questions`
+1. In the module you want to clear the bookmarked questions click on the 3 dots (`⋮`) inside `Bookmarked Questions`
 2. Now click on `Delete`
   <img src="./.github/Docs/assets/images/delete-bookmarked-questions.png" height="180px" />
-3. A new window should open where you can choose the file

 ## Editing raw JSON